Murder trial of man who tried to flee to Jamaica enters third day

 The leader of Gethsemane Baptists, Pastor Dwight Riddick told the court that he’d known Eure-Lewis since she was a small girl because her family attended the church.

-He described a series of impromptu counseling sessions with Lewis and Eure-Lewis in July of 2022, as their relationship frayed.
+He described a series of impromptu counseling sessions with Lewis and Eure-Lewis in July 2022 as their relationship frayed.

 Later that evening, the pastor called back and asked Lewis if he’d done anything crazy.